hhuzecardosi/hhuzecardosi/README.md

 # Hi there, I'm hhuzecardosi! 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with a keen interest in open-source projects and technology.
+I'm a passionate software developer with a keen interest in new technology.

 ## About Me